learn-co-curriculum/html-introduction-novideo/README.md

 [Flatiron School](http://www.flatironschool.com)

-We can also nest elements inside of each other.
+We can also frequently nest elements inside of each other.
 To have a link displayed as a separate paragraph, we could nest an `a` element inside of a `p`.

 ```html
 <p>This <a href="http://www.google.com">link</a> will be a part of a separate paragraph.</p>